bachagas/aGroup/README.md

 aGroup is a demo/research project I did to play around with Node.js and Angular.

-So it is a "complete" MEAN stack project (Backend + Frontend) I built from scratch to see how it is to put a complete web app live using this technology.
+So it is a "complete" MEAN stack project (Backend + Frontend) I built from scratch (an empty dir :) to see how it is to put a complete web app live using this technology.

 You can chekout a live demo on Heroku: [http://agroup.herokuapp.com/](http://agroup.herokuapp.com/)